EconometricInstitute/feb22012-programming-website/data/week5/2-collection-interfaces.md

 A very important application of computer programs is to manipulate, analyze and process a lot of data.
-In an Object Oriented language, the data is often converted to objects, for example an object per transaction in a financial dataset, one object per observation in a scientific experiment, or one object per product in a retailer's databased.
+In an Object Oriented language, the data is often converted to objects, for example an object per transaction in a financial dataset, one object per observation in a scientific experiment, or one object per product in a retailer's database.
 To store many of such objects while being able to retrieve them efficiently, Java implements several data structures.
 We already know some of them, such as the `ArrayList` and the array.
 The `ArrayList` implements the `List` interface.